Tanish-Varde/Project-1/README.md

 This project was created from local system.<br>
 Created by Tanish Varde.<br>
-This is a 'main' branch.<br>
-This is a 'feature' branch.
+This is a 'main' branch.